Age and metallicity of low-mass galaxies: from their centres to their stellar halos

 \titlerunning{Age and metallicity of low-mass galaxies}

 \authorrunning{Tau et al.}

-\abstract {} {In this work we aim to analyse the metallicity and the ages of the stellar halos of low-mass galaxies ($M_* \lesssim 10^{10} \, M_\odot$) to better understand their formation history.} {We use a sample of $17$ simulated low-mass galaxies from the Auriga Project with a stellar mass range from $\sim 3 \times 10^8 \, M_\odot$ to $\sim 2 \times 10^{10} \, M_\odot$.
-We analyse the metallicity and the ages of these galaxies and their stellar halos, as well as the relation between these two properties.} {We find that all galaxies have negative radial [Fe/H] gradients, ranging from $-0.18$ to $-0.07$ dex, and that the centres of less massive dwarfs ($M_* < 6.30 \times 10^9 M_\odot$) are in general more metal poor than those of more massive dwarfs.
-We find no correlation between the metallicity gradients of the galaxies and their intrinsic properties, such as their stellar mass or their accreted stellar mass.
+\abstract {} {In this work we aim to analyse the metallicity and the ages of the stellar halos of low-mass galaxies ($M_* \lesssim 10^{10} \, M_\odot$) to better understand their formation history.} {We use a sample of $17$ simulated central low-mass galaxies from the Auriga project with a stellar mass range from $\sim 3 \times 10^8 \, M_\odot$ to $\sim 2 \times 10^{10} \, M_\odot$.
+We analyse the metallicity and the ages of these galaxies and their stellar halos, as well as the relation between these two properties.} {We find that all galaxies have negative radial [Fe/H] gradients, ranging from $-0.18$ to $-0.07$ dex/R$_h$, and that the centres of less massive dwarfs ($M_* < 6.30 \times 10^9 M_\odot$) are in general more metal-poor than those of more massive dwarfs.
+We find no correlation between the metallicity gradients of the galaxies in dex/R$_h$ and their intrinsic properties, such as their stellar mass or their accreted stellar mass.
 This implies that the metallicity gradients may not be such a straightforward consequence of the evolution of galaxies in the low-mass regime.
+However, we find a mild correlation between the metallicity gradients of the galaxies computed in dex/kpc and the galaxies' luminosities.
 We also find that the dispersion in the mass-metallicity relation found in the stellar halos of low-mass galaxies can be explained with the infall time of their most dominant satellite: at a fixed accreted stellar halo mass, dwarf galaxies that accreted this satellite at later times have more metal-rich accreted stellar halos.
-This is because satellites accreted at later times had more time to chemically evolve and enrich their stellar populations before being disrupted.
-Regarding the ages of the analysed galaxies, we find a prominent U-shape in the radial mean age profiles of $\sim 65\%$ of them, which is mainly driven by the in situ stellar material.
-This presence of a U-shape in the age profiles is due to the combination of the cessation of recent star formation at large radial distances and the merger events these galaxies undergo, which redistribute the stellar material to their outer regions.
+This is because satellites that were accreted at later times had more time to chemically evolve and enrich their stellar populations before being disrupted.
+Regarding the ages of the analysed galaxies, we find a prominent U shape in the radial mean age profiles of $\sim 65\%$ of them, which is mainly driven by the in situ stellar material.
+This presence of a U shape in the age profiles is due to the combination of the cessation of recent star formation at large radial distances and the merger events these galaxies undergo, which redistribute the stellar material to their outer regions.
 When focusing on the ages of the stellar halos, we find that more massive ones are older than less massive ones.
-Additionally, we find a strong correlation between the age and the metallicity of the accreted stellar halos of the galaxies in our sample, such that more the metal-rich ones are younger than the more metal-poor.} {Our results show a wide variety in ages and metallicities of low-mass galaxies and their stellar halos, reflecting the complex and non-uniform evolutionary pathways these systems can follow.
+Additionally, we find a strong correlation between the age and the metallicity of the accreted stellar halos of the galaxies in our sample, such that the more metal-rich ones are younger than the more metal-poor.} {Our results show a wide variety in ages and metallicities of low-mass galaxies and their stellar halos, reflecting the complex and non-uniform evolutionary pathways these systems can follow.
 They also emphasise the importance of studying the outskirts of the galaxies as well as the central regions in order to obtain a complete picture of their evolution histories.}

 \keywords{Dwarf galaxies -- stellar halos -- stellar content -- numerical methods}